mojitoteam/api/README.md

 # Mojito API

-This is repository for Mojito API.
+This is the repository for Mojito API.